alissaadams/CollectiveActionProblemSimulation/README.md

 ## Implemented Mechanisms
 * If we recognize that players will prefer strategies that mitigate risk due to the convexity of our function, we choose mechanisms that are aimed more toward incentivizing cooperation, and disincentivizing defection to achieve a more optimal outcome
 * The three we decided on are:
-  * Global Support: It is an arbitrary value large enough to persuade players to cooperate that adds to the utility function when the player chooses to cooperate.(Ex. security assurances, financial aid)
+  * Global Support: It is an arbitrary value large enough to persuade players to cooperate that adds to the utility function when the player chooses to cooperate.
+Some examples are:
+     * Security assurances between countries
+     * Financial aid from one country to another
-  * Reputation: With a higher value(better reputation) the probability of them defecting decreases, which will result in a smaller likelihood of other nations defecting
+  * Reputation: With a higher value(better reputation) the probability of them defecting decreases, which will result in a smaller likelihood of other nations defecting.
+Some examples as shown in the simulation are:
+    * Choosing to commit to reducing the spread of nuclear arsenals through peace treaties
+    * Engaging in peace talks and diplomacy with other countries
+    * Providing transparency to other nations about their current arsenal to avoid misunderstandings

   * Relationship: With a higher value (better relationship) the probability of nations defecting decreases, which will result in a smaller likelihood of other nations defecting

 ## Plans for final revisions